 Getting started guide¶

 Thanks for trying Netdata!
-In this guide, we’ll quickly walk you through the first steps you should take after getting Netdata installed.
+In this getting started guide, we’ll quickly walk you through the first steps you should take after getting Netdata installed.

 If you haven’t installed Netdata yet, visit the installation instructions for details, including our one-liner script, which automatically installs Netdata on almost all Linux distributions.